jasonbayton/11ty/_src/android/android-enterprise-zero-touch-console-device-guide.md

 Click **DELETE CONFIG**.
 There is no confirmation so ensure you’ve selected the correct one before continuing!

 </details>

+Be aware if the config is used for devices or as the **Default configuration** this will be removed, and revert to _none_.
+You will be required to assign new configs to the respective default or individual devices to restore ZT functionality to new/existing devices.

 ## Removing devices